gauravsarkar97/JukeBox/README.md

 # JukeBox
 A music player made using Tkinter Framework in python.

-The music player supports .mp3 and .wav file formats.\n The window has been divided into two main frames: the left and right frame.
+The music player supports .mp3 and .wav file formats.

+The window has been divided into two main frames: the left and right frame.
 The left frame contains the Listbox widget where user can add and delete songs to their playlist.
 Below the listbox are two buttons: "+Add" and "-Del" for adding and deleting songs respectively.